 Clearing my parents' estate was difficult enough, and the discovery of my mother’s stash made it bittersweet.
 Aunt Hazel's missive revealed secrets my parents kept concealed.
 I had no clue about their turmoil as young sweethearts.

 Aunt Hazel's letter was a gift to me about my parents and timeless love.
 I don’t share her words easily outside the family.
 They are beyond precious to me.
 I hope you find them meaningful, too.

-During WWII, a handsome young sailor from New Haven, CT,
+During WWII, a handsome young sailor from New Haven, Ct.,

 met and fell in love

-when he was stationed in Everett WA.
+when he was stationed in Everett, Wa., on the USS Elmore.

-Her family didn't want their daughter
+Her family didn't want their youngest to leave home

 the USO Queen's Aunt Hazel,

 wrote to her niece